ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 :bulb: Contact *Danish* recruiters on LinkedIn.
 If you do not know how to go about contacting Danish recruiters then consider asking any of your working professional friends/contacts in Denmark if they will post a small message to LinkedIn on your behalf.
 Just something small stating they have a friend looking for work, with some minimal contact information about you which will get lots of *Danish* recruiters to flock to you.{% include margin.html content="Like sharks..." %}

 When you get a job remember to note down your companies CVR#, as you will need to give it to Skat.
-A CVR number is just a CPR number but for companies, and tells Skat who you are working for for tax reasons.
+A CVR number is just a CPR# but for companies, and tells Skat who you are working for for tax reasons.
 You can find the CVR of any company at [:link: virk.dk][CVR Search Site]

 [CVR Search Site]: https://datacvr.virk.dk/data/index.php?q=forside&language=en-gb

 Most working Danes are a member of a Trade Union, which can give them guidance on contracts, salary, workers rights, and other benefits.
 There are many different Trade Unions, so look for the one that is best for your profession.
-One can also join an "A-kasse" aka "Unemployment Insurance Fund", which is usually another branch of a Trade Union.
+One can also join an 'A-kasse' aka 'Unemployment Insurance Fund', which is usually another branch of a Trade Union.
 Being a member is usually costly, but can insure you a percentage of your previous salary (up to a cap) for up to 2 years of unemployment.
 You must be a member of an A-kasse for 1 year before you are entitled to claim the benefits.
 EU citizens working in the EU can also transfer their unemployment insurance benefits within 8 weeks of termination of previous employment.

 [:link: Trade Union Further Info][Union info], [:link: A-kasse Further Info][A-kasse info]